stoic-roboticist/kmriiwa_ws_devel/README.md

 Simulate the KMR iiwa in Gazebo.

 ### kmr_slam
 Enables both RTAB-Map and Cartographer to be used with the robot.
 This is not the preferred SLAM method, and better results have been achieved by using SLAM_Toolbox.
+Currently not tested on the Foxy build.

 ### kmr_slam_toolbox
 Integrates the use of [SLAM_Toolbox](https://github.com/SteveMacenski/slam_toolbox/) with the robot.
 A requirement to run this package is to have kmr_concatenator running in order to get input from both lasers.
 Further instructions inside the package.